Plutonomicon/cardano-transaction-lib/README.md

 nix <COMMAND> --extra-experimental-features nix-command --extra-experimental-features flakes
 ```

-Running `nix develop` in the root of the repository will place you in an development environment with all of the necessary executables, tools, config, etc... to:
+Running `nix develop` in the root of the repository will place you in a development environment with all of the necessary executables, tools, config, etc... to:

 - build the project or use the repl with `spago`
 - use `npm` and related commands; all of the project's JS dependencies are symlinked from the Nix store into `node_modules` in the repository root